privacyidea/privacyidea/doc/modules/lib/containerclass.rst

 ...........

 The following container types are known to privacyIDEA.
-All are inherited from the generic tokenclass describe below.
+All are inherited from the generic tokenclass described below.

 .. toctree::
    :glob: